SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 Since the web part is running in a classic SharePoint page, choosing **Ok** or **Apply** buttons will save the web part properties.

 In the ribbon, choose **Save** to save the page.

+>**Note:** Starting from drop 6, client-side web parts work also properly with modern pages.

 ## Next steps